 Can I stay all summer?Yes, there are camps where you can book for up to two months, which is the entire summer session!
 This, of course, will all depend on your age.
 For most summer camps, you need to be at least 7 years old to stay overnight and you can keep coming to camp as a teenager too.
 Often campers will start with shorter sessions and return for longer sessions as they get older.
 Some camps even offer a programme to allow you to train to be staff, often called worker-in- training or counsellor-in-training so the fun never stops!

 Will I be homesick?Campers do sometimes feel homesick and this is perfectly normal, it is a new environment and a new experience.
-Naturally, your staff will understand that sometimes you may feel homesick at some point throughout your stay.
-Most importantly, don’t hide this from your staff!, they are there to help you and most camps will have a dedicated staff member who will be there to assist you with this.
+The camp staff will understand that sometimes you may feel homesick at some point throughout your stay.
+Most importantly, don’t hide this from the staff, they are there to help you and most camps will have a dedicated staff member who will be there to assist you with this.

 How is the day structured?Morning: For all camps the day will start with breakfast, and then you will begin your first activity for the day.
 This could be a language lesson, map work, art-work, water sports, building a camp fire – the list goes on and on!
 Each camp will have a different rota of activities and can let you know what a normal day at camp will be like.
 Afternoons: Normally, around 12pm you will all group back together from your activity group to have lunch, and then after lunch, you will go for your afternoon activity.
 Again, this activity will depend on the type of camp you go to.
 For example, if you had a French lesson in the morning, during the afternoon you may go to play sports, to mix the day up.
 Evenings: In the late afternoon we have free time, which allows the campers (and staff!) to relax before dinner.
 After dinner, you will have one more activity before bed, whether that’s a talent show or bonfire.
 Weekends are a little different, most camps will have this as their changeover period.
 So depending on when you have new campers to meet and get to know, this might change the activities slightly for that day.
 At Altitude, we encourage campers to help to choose an activity for the day at the weekend.
 Maybe you had a favourite place that you would like to revisit!